print

 Additionally, these New Testament authors came from a wide variety of backgrounds and experiences.
 One was a tax collector, another a physician.
 Another was a highly educated Pharisee.
 At least two were fishermen while two others grew up as the children of a carpenter and most likely learned that trade.

 It is also important to understand that the writings of the New Testament span a period of over fifty years with the book of Revelation being written at the very end of the first century.
-This being the case, it is hard to imagine that there could have been a collaborative effort in creating the books of the New Testament.
+This being the case, it is hard to imagine that there could have been a collaborative effort in creating these inspired works.

 The Gospels: An Objective Record